Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] Hold the meeting and update the person who could not attend later.
 - [ ] Ask the person who could not attend to reschedule the meeting based on their availability.
-- [x] Ask all meeting partecipants what they want to do about the one person's absence
+- [x] Ask all meeting participants what they want to do about the one person's absence
 - [ ] Reschedule the meeting for when all necessary people can attend

 #### Q104.
 What is Open Space?